 Acknowledgements.
-The authors were supported by the COSMIC project through the Met Office Climate Science for Service Partnership (CSSP) China as part of the Newton Fund, contract number P106301.
-The authors are grateful to an anonymous referee for the review of the original submission, Prof Michael Reeder for the review of the revised submission, an anonymous referee for the reviews of both submissions, Prof David Schultz for his comments, and Dr Shira Raveh-Rubin for serving as co-editor.
-The authors wish to thank Dr Amulya Chevuturi for the initial drafting of a frontal detection algorithm and for fruitful discussions.
-Thanks also to Dr Leo Saffin and Dr Ben Harvey for providing the necessary software for the use of LAGRANTO in a Python environment and with Iris cubes, and to Prof Peter Clark for a Python function used to compute θ_e .
+The authors were supported by the COSMIC project through the Met Office Climate Science for Service Partnership (CSSP) China as part of the Newton Fund, contract no. P106301.
+The authors are grateful to an anonymous referee for the review of the original submission, Michael Reeder for the review of the revised submission, an anonymous referee for the reviews of both submissions, David Schultz for his comments, and Shira Raveh-Rubin for serving as co-editor.
+The authors wish to thank Amulya Chevuturi for the initial drafting of a frontal detection algorithm and for fruitful discussions.
+Thanks also to Leo Saffin and Ben Harvey for providing the necessary software for the use of LA-

+GRANTO in a Python environment and with Iris cubes and to Peter Clark for a Python function used to compute θ_e .